yura-chaikovsky/dominion/README.md

 5. And finally, response produced by all previous steps gets stringified and returned to a client.

 ### Controller
-File containing controller should export object containing list of request `handler` functions and some meta data.
+File containing controller should export object with a list of request `handler` functions and some meta data.
 This object may have properties:

 `path` - domain part of an URL.
 Note, domain part is the last section of URL,